 Tips for preventing DDIs incidence

 This is the final part of the map which provides 7 general tips to prevent and reduce the incidence of drug-drug interactions.
-The map also contains hints on how to avoid drug interactions caused by changes absorption, distribution, metabolism, and excretion.
-To know them and to get the full map, please order below.
+The map also contains hints on how to avoid drug interactions caused by changes in absorption, distribution, metabolism, and excretion.